 The Advocacy and Public Policy Department houses Easterseals Coalition Serving Texas (ECST).
 ECST is a nonpartisan advocacy coalition working to amplify the priorities of people with disabilities through providing parents and self-advocates with training and resources and promoting policies that advance disability rights in Texas.

-Together, we provide an array of services for all ages, from Early Childhood Intervention (ECI) services for young children to respite care for aging adults.
-ESCST is dedicated to expanding and protecting disability rights so that all Texans can live independently and realize their hopes and dreams.
+ECST comprises four Texas Easterseals affiliates: Easterseals Central Texas, Easterseals Greater Houston, Easterseals North Texas and Easterseals Rio Grande Valley.
+Together, we provide an array of supportive services for people with disabilities across the lifespan, from Early Childhood Intervention (ECI) services for infants and toddlers to respite care for aging adults.
+ECST is dedicated to expanding and protecting disability rights so that all Texans can live independently and realize their hopes and dreams.

 Financial Support for the Easterseals Leadership Development and Advocacy Training Program is provided by the Texas Council for Developmental Disabilities, with Federal funds* made available by the United States Department of Health and Human Services, Administration on Intellectual and Developmental Disabilities. *$64,394 (76%) DD funds; $20,643 (24%) non-federal resources.

 Leadership Development and Advocacy Training: this 12-page document includes resources to help persons to engage in person-centered thinking and self-determination, utilize person-first language, identify a priority issue, and engage in effective communication with legislators.

 Advocacy and Resource Organizations: this document lists statewide resources for families of children with developmental disabilities and delays as well as advocacy organizations.

 Public Policy Development